Investigating Massive Multilingual Pre-Trained Machine Translation Models for Clinical Domain via Transfer Learning

 \section{Abstract}

-Massively multilingual pre-trained language models (MMPLMs) are developed in recent years demonstrating super powers and the pre-knowledge they acquire for downstream tasks.
-In this work, we investigate whether MMPLMs can be applied to zero-shot machine translation (MT) towards entirely new language pairs and new domains.
-We carry out experimental investigation using Meta-AI's MMPLMs ``wmt21-dense-24-wide-en-X and X-en (WMT21fb)'' which were pre-trained on 7 language pairs and 14 translation directions including English to Czech, German, Hausa, Icelandic, Japanese, Russian, and Chinese, and opposite direction.
+Massively multilingual pre-trained language models (MMPLMs) are developed in recent years demonstrating superpowers and the pre-knowledge they acquire for downstream tasks.
+This work investigates whether MMPLMs can be applied to clinical domain machine translation (MT) towards entirely unseen languages via transfer learning.
+We carry out an experimental investigation using Meta-AI's MMPLMs ``wmt21-dense-24-wide-en-X and X-en (WMT21fb)'' which were pre-trained on 7 language pairs and 14 translation directions including English to Czech, German, Hausa, Icelandic, Japanese, Russian, and Chinese, and the opposite direction.
 We fine-tune these MMPLMs towards English-\textit{Spanish} language pair which \textit{did not exist at all} in their original pre-trained corpora both implicitly and explicitly.
-We prepare carefully aligned \textit{clinical} domain data for this fine-tuning, which is different from their original mixed domain knowledge as well.
-Our experimental result shows that the fine-tuning is very successful using just 250k well-aligned in-domain EN-ES pairs / sentences for three sub-task translation testings: clinical cases, clinical terms and ontology concepts.
+We prepare carefully aligned \textit{clinical} domain data for this fine-tuning, which is different from their original mixed domain knowledge.
+Our experimental result shows that the fine-tuning is very successful using just 250k well-aligned in-domain EN-ES segments for three sub-task translation testings: clinical cases, clinical terms, and ontology concepts.
 It achieves very close evaluation scores to another MMPLM NLLB from Meta-AI, which included Spanish as a high-resource setting in the pre-training.
-To the best of our knowledge, this is the first work on using MMPLMs towards \textit{real zero-shot NMT} successfully for totally unseen languages during pre-training, and also the first in \textit{clinical} domain for such study.
+To the best of our knowledge, this is the first work on using MMPLMs towards \textit{clinical domain transfer-learning NMT} successfully for totally unseen languages during pre-training.